What's new ?

 These impacts can have lasting environmental and socio-economic consequences and be extremely difficult and costly to address through remedial measures.
 Wastes from the extractive industries have therefore to be properly managed in order to ensure in particular the long-term stability of disposal facilities and to prevent or minimise any water and soil pollution arising from acid or alkaline drainage and leaching of heavy metals.

-A comprehensive framework for the safe management of waste from extractive industries at EU level is now in place comprising:
+As a complement to applicable horizontal EU environmental legislation, a specific framework for the safe management of waste from extractive industries at EU level is in place comprising: